DPPetrov/Projects/README.md

  continue until the machine is out of ingredients, at which point the program will display a message and shut down on its own.

  # How to run the program
  II.
-As sometimes the "Fundamentals.exe" does not execute, I have created a Run.bat file that will start the program in its stead.
-Simply run the "Run" in order to begin.
+As sometimes the "Fundamentals.exe" does not execute, I have created a Run.bat file that will start the program instead.
+Simply run the "Run" file in order to begin.